 But I had to experience this first hand to truly see for myself.

-Funny, I should leave politics to get into an industry where I’m directly responsible for instead persuading people to buy products, versus vote for people…
+Funny, I should leave politics to instead get into an industry where I’m directly responsible for persuading people to buy products, versus vie for their votes…

-At least I get to choose my clients!
+But hey, at least we get to choose our clients!

 Step 5: See Yourself as The Person You Want To Become